aantron/dream-serve/README.md

 <br>

-It's good for developing docs, streamlining [coverage reports][bisect], and so forth.
+It's good for [developing docs][odoc], streamlining [coverage reports][bisect], and so forth.
 It works by injecting a script into HTML, which opens a WebSocket back to the server.
 The server uses the WebSocket to tell the browser when to reload.

 <br>